ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 Backup Server
 ^^^^^^^^^^^^^

-The discovery server allows creating a server with backup functionality.
+The Fast DDS Discovery Server allows creating a server with backup functionality.
 This allows the server to restore the last state it saved in case of a shutdown.

 .. image:: figures/ds_backup_example.svg